A fighter for New Jersey's working families

 Donald Norcross is an electrician by trade who has dedicated his life to fighting for New Jersey’s working families.
 He is a champion for good jobs and fair wages, accessible and affordable higher education options, equality for women, quality health care for our veterans, a strong nation and safe neighborhoods.

 Donald was born and raised in South Jersey.
-He began his career in organized labor in 1979, working as an electrical apprentice, installing power lines in refineries and on top of bridges across the region, and rising through the ranks of the International Brotherhood of Electrical Workers to become assistant business manager of Local 351.
+He began his career in organized labor in 1979, working as an electrical apprentice, connecting and restoring power for homes and businesses across the region.
+He rose through the ranks of the International Brotherhood of Electrical Workers to become a business agent for Local 351.
 He is former president of the Southern New Jersey Building Trades Council and served as president of the Southern New Jersey AFL-CIO Central Labor Council for 16 years.

 At times during his career, Donald had to draw from unemployment and disability, and he recognizes that working families often struggle to make ends meet.
 That’s why he strongly supports increasing the minimum wage to $15 an hour, giving hundreds of thousands of residents the raise they deserve.
 He worked with a broad coalition to raise the wage in New Jersey, and is now committed to doing it nationally.